-With water and grass, drought can be mitigated
+With water and grass, drought is mitigated for Mohamed

 In Togdheer, the majority of a pastoralist’s life depends on livestock rearing and rainfall for livestock pasture.
 However, recurrent seasons of low rainfall have resulted in prolonged drought, the depletion of grazing land and animal deaths.
 That's why Aroori Livestock Holding Ground (LHG) was rehabilitated under the first phase of the Somaliland Development Fund (SDF) to enhance livestock exporting systems with infrastructure and provide livestock producers and traders with the means to preserve the condition and market value of export animals.
 The project has rehabilitated several communal water sources including four shallow wells and two boreholes for pastoral communities in Aroori.

 "Local shallow wells dried up in the locations I visited, and the price of water increased.
 I lost 90 goats since I couldn't afford to buy water for my livestock.
 I decided to relocate here a few days ago from Hara-dada Gubato Hill, 120 kilometers from Aroori.
 I am so happy to finally be able to settle near Aroori and provide for my family and animals” - Mohamed Hersi